iamrobertw/SampleBlogCode/README.md

 ## Sample blog code.
-It is only a part of the blog code working on this web page: https://mindsspace.eu/ ##
+This is just part of the blog code that works on this website: https://mindsspace.eu/##